Study Guide for Getting Sent to Siberia

 Contrary to its common depiction, Siberia is an incredibly beautiful place to spend your summer abroad.
 Before demonstrating why my experience led me to this view, it should be probably explained how I managed to get myself voluntarily sent to Siberia by the U.S. government.

-In 2009, I applied for the Critical Languages Scholarship, a program funded by the State Department, which allows undergraduate and graduate students to spend seven to ten weeks learning certain languages abroad at various levels of proficiency.
+I applied for the Critical Languages Scholarship, a program funded by the State Department, which allows undergraduate and graduate students to spend seven to ten weeks learning certain languages abroad at various levels of proficiency.
 Beginner, intermediate, and advanced programs are offered in Arabic, Azerbaijani, Bengali, Hindi, Indonesian, Korean, Persian, Punjabi, Turkish, or Urdu.
 Students studying Chinese, Japanese, or Russian must be at the intermediate or advanced levels to apply.
 The goal is to expand the number of Americans studying and mastering “critical need languages,” so named by the U.S. government.
 No reason to hesitate either, as the offer comes with no strings attached (i.e. no post-program requirements working for a government agency, though it is certainly an option).
 Because the travel visas, costs, housing arrangements, and learning expenses are fully covered, this is a pretty competitive program.
 That should not keep anyone from applying.

 I applied and was accepted to the advanced Russian language program in Tomsk, Russia.
 A group of about 20 students, whose academic interests spanned everything from art history to business, literature to ecology, international policy to regional history, also shared the same fate.
 I am usually a more independent traveler, so I always encourage finding individualized study arrangements.
 But I will admit that it was worthwhile to have such easy access to this remote and intriguing travel destination.
 And living with a host family made it easy to assimilate rather than hang out with other American students while abroad.